UTKcataloging/mods_to_rdf/docs/source/contents/4_draft_mapping.rst

     <https://example.org/objects/1> dcterms:spatial <https://sws.geonames.org/4630912> .

-Given the extent of coordinates that cannot be retrieved using a URI (120), a separate solution is needed to preserve these values.
+Given the extent of :code:`coordinates` that cannot be retrieved using a URI (120), a separate solution is needed to preserve these values.
 `Here's an example record - derris:610 <https://digital.lib.utk.edu/collections/islandora/object/derris%3A610/datastream/MODS/view>`_.

 .. code-block:: xml